clairesunstudio/mayflower-docs/docs/guidelines/accessibility.md

 #### Physical disabilities (sometimes called “motor disabilities”)

-The conditions for physical disabilities vary in their types and sevirities.
+The conditions for physical disabilities vary in their types and severities.
 Most likely they have difficulty to use a mouse and/or keyboard.

 To use the Web, people with physical disabilities often use specialized hardware and software such as: